 - For a vegan pesto, try swapping in nutritional yeast for the parmesan.

-- For a spicy version, add in a pinch of chili flakes.
+- For a spicy version, add in a pinch of red pepper flakes.

 Uses for Sun Dried Tomato Pesto